-Performance reviews are central to helping employees develop skills, realize their potential, and feel engaged.
-For HR leaders, performance reviews provide a chance for alignment, critical conversations, and gaining insights on employee experience and needs.
+Performance check-ins are central to helping employees develop skills, realize their potential, and feel engaged.
+For HR leaders, performance check-ins provide a chance for alignment, critical conversations, and gaining insights on employee experience and needs.

 Performance reviews: best practices

-Designing and executing performance reviews are critical for HR leaders to keep a pulse on their organization and effectively support their workforce.
+Designing and executing performance check-ins are critical for HR leaders to keep a pulse on their organization and effectively support their workforce.
 Here are some scalable best practices that work across industries:

-- Customize performance review questions that reflect your company.
+- Customize performance check-in questions that reflect your company.
 Every organization has its own culture, language, and rhythm.
-While performance reviews should always be clear and direct, they shouldn’t feel foreign or clinical.
+While performance check-ins should always be clear and direct, they shouldn’t feel foreign or clinical.

 - Create a cadence.
 Most companies operate on a quarterly system, making it easy to create a 4 times a year review process.
 Even if that’s obvious to you, it’s important to communicate the cadence companywide.
 Employees and managers have a lot to focus on, so acknowledge the process by adding key dates to shared calendars and reminding folks during all-hands meetings when the review cycle is approaching.

 - Train managers & employees.
-No employee ever wants to feel surprised when going into a performance review.
+No employee ever wants to feel surprised when going into a performance check-in.
 Likewise, managers want to create an environment of open feedback, honest conversation, and positivity.
-Once you’ve created a performance review template, share it with managers.
+Once you’ve created a performance check-in template, share it with managers.
 Managers should then go over the template during their 1:1 conversations with their direct reports.

 - Understand the results.
 Assess employee performance through a calibration system.
 If you don’t have a tool in place to do so, Betterworks offers tailored reporting and calibration that works specifically for your company.